argovis/documentation/database/schema.rst

 Schema enforcement & population
 +++++++++++++++++++++++++++++++

-Argovis uses Mongodb as its backend.
+Argovis uses MongoDB as its backend.
 All datasets have their data and metadata schema defined in `https://github.com/argovis/db-schema <https://github.com/argovis/db-schema>`_, which includes enforcement of these schema when uploaded to mongodb; therefore, the schema implementation in that code should be considered the most reliable document of our schema.

 Generic Schema
 --------------